Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 \begin{proof} Let $\E^\U=\{C_1,\ldots,C_k\}$ be a minimum edge clique cover of a UEC-representative $\U$.
 Since $\alpha(\U)=\delta(\U)$, by Theorem~\ref{thrm:alpha-equals-delta}, for a maximum independent set $T=\{t_1,\ldots,t_k\}$ of $\U$ we must have that for every $t_i\in T$ there is a unique clique $C_{t_i}\in \{C_1,\ldots,C_k\}$ such that $t_i\in C_{t_i}$ and $t_i\notin C_j$ for all $j\neq t_i$.
 It follows that $C_{t_i} = \ngh_\U[t_i]$.
 Otherwise, there would be an edge $t_i \mathdash v$ where $t_i\in C_{t_i}$ and $v\in C_j$ for $j\neq t_i$.
 However, since $t_i \notin C_j$ for all $j\neq t_i$, this edge would not lie in any clique in $\E^\U$, contradicting the assumption that it is an edge clique cover.
 Let $\E_1^\U = \{C_1^\prime, \ldots, C_k^\prime\}$ be a second minimum edge clique cover of $\U$.
 It follows analogously, that each $C_i^\prime$ contains a unique element of $T$, so we can index $\E_1^\U$ as $\E_1^\U = \{C_{t_1}^\prime, \ldots, C_{t_k}^\prime\}$.
 However, by applying the same argument as before, we get that $C_{t_i} = \ngh_\U[t_i] = C_{t_i}^\prime$.
 Hence, $\U$ has a unique minimum edge clique cover. \end{proof}

 \begin{defn} Given a UEC-representative $\U$, we let $\E^\U$ denote its unique minimum edge clique cover. \end{defn}

 As seen in the proof of Lemma~\ref{lem: unique minimum edge clique cover}, the minimum edge clique cover of a UEC-representative $\U$ can be identified as $\E^\U = \{\ngh_\U[m] : m\in M\}$ for any maximum independent set $M$ in $\U$.
-While the family of UEC-representatives has not previously been studied from the perspective of DAG models, they are in fact in bijection with classically studied objects in combinatorics.
+While the family of UEC-representatives for DAGs are new, they are in bijection with classic combinatorial objects.